rajgoel/course-machine-learning/01-lecture/slides.md

 #### Examples

-Common examples of reinforcement learning include sequential decision-making problems:
+Common examples of reinforcement learning include **sequential decision-making problems**, in particular, with imperfect information or uncertain.

-- **Exogenous uncertainty:** Decisions affected by external factors outside the agent’s control, e.g., unknown customer demand.
+> [!NOTE]
-- **Endogenous uncertainty:** Decisions affected by internal factors within the agent’s control, e.g., the current positions of vehicles in a fleet.
+> Decisions often have to be made before relevant information is known with certainty.
+The outcomes of actions may depend on previous actions and unpredictable events.

 ===